-Having this as precedent, however, Julius, in his letter, claims that, while in the case of bishops of abostolic sees, the canon requires that questions relating to them should be referred to the emiscopate as a whole, in a case concerning the bishop of Alexandria such authority should be reserved to the Roman see.
-If the canons ascribed to the Dedication council of Antioch 341 belong to that council, No.15 may be regarded as an answer to this.3
+Having this as precedent, however, Julius, in his letter, claims that, while in the case of bishops of apostolic sees, the canon requires that questions relating to them should be referred to the episcopate as a whole, in a case concerning the bishop of Alexandria such authority should be reserved to the Roman see.
+If the canons ascribed to the Dedication council of Antioch 341 belong to that council, No.15 may be regarded as an answer to this.

-On the other hand, the council of Western Sardica offered to a bishop condemned by his colleagues opportunity of reconsideration under the direction of the Roman see4.
+On the other hand, the council of Western Sardica offered to a bishop condemned by his colleagues opportunity of reconsideration under the direction of the Roman see 4.

-As for Athanasius' view on the subject: in his writings he speaks of the bishops of Rome as his beloved brothers, and fellow-ministers, and welcomes their sympathy and support, but there is no indication/ indication that he ever thought of them as having any jurisdiction over \mbox{him}^5 .
+As for Athanasius' view on the subject: in his writings he speaks of the bishops of Rome as his beloved brothers, and fellowministers, and welcomes their sympathy and support, but there is no indication/

-- 2. Ath.
+- 2. - Ath.
 Apol. c.
 Ar.
-35.

-- 3. Canon 15 declares that "if a bishop accused of certain offences has been tried by the bishops of the province and all have unanimously given sentence against him, he may not be tried again by others but the unanimous decision of the bishops of the province must hold good.
+35. Canon 15 declares that "if a bishop accused of certain offences 3• has been tried by the bishops of the province and all have unanimously given sentence against him, he may not be tried again by others but the unanimous decision of the bishops of the province must hold good.

-- 4. Canons III and VII.